 Nicklaus threw his arms in the air and walked away when the putt dropped as if to say, “See, it wasn’t that hard.”

 But, it was that hard.

-WHERE TO STAY: If you’re planning a visit to Harbor Shores, Benton Harbor is the closest place to stay and the course itself has a hotel – the Harbor Shores Inn – expected to open this spring.
+WHERE TO STAY: If you’re planning a visit to Harbor Shores, Benton Harbor is the closest place to stay and the course itself has a hotel – the Harbor Shores Inn.
 Five more minutes away and you can find a great spot in St. Joseph Township right along Lake Michigan.